LeNguyenKhanhLinh/e-plantShopping/README.md

-#e-plantShopping
+# e-plantShopping
-The project that enables customer to buy plants online
+<br>The project that enables customer to buy plants online